Parque del Carmen

 Parque del Carmen (Carmen's Park) is a park in Santa Clara, Cuba, which honors the city's founding.
 It is located in the ward (reparto) El Carmen, not too far from Martyr's Park and the railway station.

 Overview

-This old plaza is host to a small park centered by Saint Carmen's Church, a colonial building which originally also included the city's first school.
+This old plaza hosts a small park centered by Saint Carmen's Church, a colonial building which originally also included the city's first school.
 In front of it, there is a gray marble monument surrounding a Tamarind tree indicating the foundation of Santa Clara.
 Each pillar supporting the bar represent the 7 families who moved to the site in 1689 from the town of Remedios near the north coast.